Lumiwarum/University-access-system/README.md

 for all of them admins have access

+Also each room has their own list of persons id, that have access to this room regardless of their access level.
+Admins can give a person an access to a room or remove it.

 ---

 admins can grant new level of access to any user, change their information such as name,surname,id e.t.c. also admins can set new owner to a cabinet